chris-k84/TcExplore/Design Pattern Zone/Src/Src/Adaptor_Pattern/Adaptor_Pattern_README.md

 ## The Adaptor Pattern for

-This sample was created to show the Adaptor Pattern applied to TwinCAT, in this case we have a TwinSAFE object which is relied upon by a whole machine.
+This sample was created to show the Adaptor Pattern applied to TwinCAT, in this case we have a communication object written for a standard control class and our customer wants us to extend with an MQTT library.

 You can find an explanation of the pattern here: